American Dad! season 4

-The fourth season of American Dad! was originally shown in the United States from September 30, 2007, to May 18, 2008.
+The fourth season of the American TV series American Dad! originally aired on Fox from September 30, 2007, to May 18, 2008, and consisted of sixteen episodes.

-The season consisted of sixteen episodes.
 The first half of the season is included within the Volume Three DVD box set, which was released on April 15, 2008, and the second half is included within the Volume Four DVD box set, which was released on April 28, 2009.
 The fourth season consisted of one 2AJNxx holdover episode while the remaining episodes of the season were from 3AJNxx production line.

 This is the final season that composer Ron Jones worked for the score before leaving the show to work on the music for Family Guy until season 12.
-He was later replaced by Joel McNeely, who frequently collaborated with MacFarlane and worked on the series' musical score, along with Walter Murphy, ever since.
+He was later replaced by Joel McNeely, who frequently collaborated with Seth MacFarlane and has worked on the series' musical score, along with Walter Murphy, ever since.

-Because of the 2007–2008 Writers Guild of America strike, there was a shortage of episodes this season.
+Because of the 2007–2008 Writers Guild of America strike, there was a shortage of episodes in this season.
 Much like season 6 of Family Guy, the episodes that were shown during the WGA strike were done so without permission from Seth MacFarlane, since MacFarlane showed support for the writers by not finishing any planned episodes until the strike ended.

-Episode list
+Episodes

 Reception

 The season was nominated for a Teen Choice Award.